 Keep the workstation of new employees ready

 Setting up the workstation for the new employees before their arrival is quite important.
 It gives the new employees a good impression of the company.
-Not having the required tools for doing the job can restrict the new employees from performing their duties successfully.
-So, it is important to set up each employee’s email, phone numbers, computer, and other tools ahead of time to help the new hires to give their best.
+Not having the required tools for doing the job can restrict new employees from performing their duties successfully.
+So, it is important to set up each employee’s email, phone number, computer, and other tools ahead of time to help the new hires to give their best.

 Ensure that new employees get access to any essential programs